GM Financial: Acquisition by General Motors

 In July 2010, General Motors entered into a definitive agreement to acquire AmeriCredit in an all-cash transaction valued at approximately $3.5 billion.
 The deal provided GM with a new financial arm to replace the loss of GMAC (now Ally Financial) in 2006.
 Following the approval of the deal by AmeriCredit shareholders, GM renamed the company "GM Financial" on October 1, 2010.

 On September 4, 2014, GM and GM Financial announced it entered into a support agreement providing for leverage limits and liquidity support to GM Financial if needed, as well as other general terms of support.
 Under the terms of the agreement, as GM Financial expands its product portfolio and grows its business, GM committed to provide funding to GM Financial if its earning assets leverage ratio rises above pre-determined thresholds.
 GM extended an intercompany revolving credit facility to GM Financial to provide up to $1 billion of liquidity if needed.
 This facility, which is subordinate to GM Financial’s senior unsecured and secured debt, will replace an existing $600 million line of credit from GM.
 The agreement also provides that GM will use its commercially reasonable efforts to ensure that GM Financial will continue to be designated as a subsidiary borrower on up to $4 billion of GM’s corporate revolving line of credit.

 Since being acquired by GM in 2010, GM Financial has significantly increased its share of GM’s business which now represents 75 percent of GM Financial’s consumer loan and lease originations.

 On August 11, 2020, Standard & Poor's Ratings Services revised the credit ratings of both GM and GM Financial to stable from negative and affirmed the automaker's BBB issuer credit rating and issuer level ratings.
 On June 18, 2015, Fitch Ratings upgraded the credit ratings of both GM and GM Financial with a stable outlook.
-The new GM corporate and GM Financial credit rating is BBB-.
+The new GM corporate and GM Financial credit rating is BBB−.

+General Motors Insurance

+General Motors Insurance started its operations in 2021 as a subsidiary and rapidly expanding throughout the United States.
+GM Insurance hired seasoned executives from Elephant Insurance, Allstate, and Nationwide Insurance.